The Scramble for Vinyl

 On the other hand, vinyl culture has been long dead in most African countries.
-Perhaps these diggers are doing a service by restoring historical and cultural memory.
-Much of the music they are interested in is music from the Independence era, an important and optimistic time period.
+Perhaps, these diggers are doing a service by restoring historical and cultural memory.
+Much of the music they are interested in is music from the independence era, an important and optimistic time period.
 Many of the artists they are tracking down have been retired for years and some enjoy a revival.
-T.P.
-Orchestre Poly-Rythmo, Orchestra Baobab, Mulatu Astatke, are all touring and enjoying popularity with a young hip crowd.
-For various reasons in places like Benin, Senegal, and Ethiopia (and also the U.S.) younger generations don’t know the previous generation’s contribution to the popular musical landscape.
+TP Orchestre Poly-Rythmo, Orchestra Baobab, Mulatu Astatke, are all touring and enjoying popularity with a young hip crowd.
+For various reasons in places like Benin, Senegal, and Ethiopia (and also the US) younger generations don’t know the previous generation’s contribution to the popular musical landscape.

-If you’re interested in discovering more about the history of African pop, now is a better time than ever.
+On a positive end note, if you’re interested in discovering more about the history of African pop, now is a better time than ever.
 While the blogging world may at times suffer from its own imperial tendencies, there have been some great free sources of information on African pop music history like Benn Loxo du Taccu, Likembe, with Comb and Razor, and Africolombia.*

-For a nice visual on the typical digging journey, check out the trailer for Frank Gossner’s yet to be released documentary, Take me Away Fast.
+For a nice visual on the typical digging journey, check out the trailer for Frank Gossner’s yet to be released documentary, “Take me Away Fast“.

 - I have to mention that South America is included in this “colonial project” as well, but it is through visits to Colombia that Soundway Records met the rich vinyl collecting culture of Colombia’s northern coast, a community in the midst of its own project to preserve African musical history.
 It’s an interesting comparison to look at the contrast between a community mediated project motivated by their own cultural heritage, and one that is more motivated by a commercial venture.